riebl/vanetza/docs/index.md

 | socktap | Example application using most of the Vanetza stack operating on sockets, i.e. either Linux packet sockets or optionally Cohda LLC sockets | `BUILD_SOCKTAP` |

-## Documentation

-Besides these pages you are reading right now, you can also generate the API documentation from sources with Doxygen.
-A `Doxyfile` generating HTML pages to `doxygen/html` can be found in Vanetza's root directory.
-Just invoke `doxygen` from there.

-A copy of the API documentation is also hosted online.
-Of course, your locally generated HTML pages will be more up-to-date in most cases.

 ## Deployments

 Vanetza has been developed for network simulations and testing on embedded devices at [Technische Hochschule Ingolstadt](https://www.thi.de) initially.